The Exact Limsup Constant for Once-Visited Sites of One-Dimensional Simple Random Walk: Proof of Proposition

 \subsection{Technical Estimates}

-Let $(G_n)$ be a SRW start at $G_1=1$, conditioned on never hit $0$.
-That is, $(G_n)$ is an $h-$process.
+Let $(G_n)_{n\ge 1}$ be a SRW starting at $G_1=1$, conditioned never to hit $0$.
+That is, $(G_n)$ is a $h-$process.
 In other words, starting from $G_1=1$ and with respect to its natural filtration $\mathcal{F}^{G}_{n}$, its transition probabilities are explicitly given as follows: